-Ear notching requires a degree of practice, confident animal handling skills, good eyesight and a steady hand.
+Ear notching requires a degree of practice, appropriate and well-maintained equipment, and competent animal handling skills.

 This Standard Operating Procedure (SOP) provides advice on the safe application of permanent marking of mammals using ear notching.

 3 Scope

 This SOP has been written specifically for scientific and education purposes, and endorsed by the Department of Biodiversity, Conservation and Attractions' (DBCA) Animal Ethics Committee (AEC).
 However, this SOP may also be appropriate for other situations.